Implementing async batch processing for large GIS datasets

 failed_chunks: List[int] = []

-logger.info(f"Initializing async batch processing for large GIS datasets: {source_file.name}")
+logger.info(f"Initializing async batch processing for: {source_file.name}")

 async for chunk in stream_zoning_chunks(source_file):